Our Verdict

 Teachable Pay is available in the US, Canada, Australia, Europe, and many other countries.

 If your country isn’t supported, you can use Teachable’s Monthly Gateway.
-Here again, Teachable collects payments on your behalf but pays you out after a delay of 30-60 days.
+Here, Teachable collects payments on your behalf and pays you out after a delay of 30-60 days.

-Apart from these, Teachable provides you with a suite of financial and admin services called BackOffice, whereby they automatically pay your affiliates and authors out.
-They even collect W-8/W9s and file tax forms for them.
+Additionally, Teachable offers a suite of financial and admin services called BackOffice.
+They automatically pay your affiliates and authors, collect W-8/W9s, and file tax forms.

 Having said that, there are some big downsides to how payments in Teachable work: